Dual Teaching Ban

 Dual instruction is the process of attempting to teach: a) to an in-person class of students, and, b) to a remote-based class of students through video transmitted to a receiving source such as a computer, tablet, or smart phone, c) at the same time.
 It was implemented in Connecticut schools without study under emergency circumstances during the COVID pandemic.

 This practice has been found to be harmful and disengaging for students, and disruptive and frustrating for teachers.
-A study of dual teaching in nine states by Lora Bartlett at the University of California, Santa, Barbara, determined that it led to multiple technology breakdowns, absent and disengaged students, and “chaos” as to learning, as was stated in testimony before the Education Committee by CEA Executive Director Donald Williams.
+A study of dual teaching in nine states by Lora Bartlett at the University of California, Santa Cruz, determined that it led to multiple technology breakdowns, absent and disengaged students, and “chaos” as to learning, as was stated in testimony before the Education Committee by CEA Executive Director Donald Williams.
 Dual instruction was consequently banned without exception by the Connecticut General Assembly, and signed into law by the governor in 2022.

 I. Statutory Interpretation Principles Under Connecticut Law